 8. Brooks Ghost 12

-The Ghost 12 by Brooks has been completely redesigned into a sleek looking shoe and 3D Fit Print.
-A stylish look doesn’t help with standing, but it’s a nice bonus since the shoe is also very well made.
+The Ghost 12 by Brooks has undergone a sleek redesign by way of 3D Fit Print.
+A stylish look doesn’t help with standing, but it’s a nice bonus since the shoe is already very well made.
 This shoe has a neutral fit and is lightweight, which helps during the day if you are standing and walking.

-Common in many of Brook’s shoe designs, the Ghost 12 also comes with the BioMoGo DNA, which is their superior cushioning system.
-However, in the Ghost 12, it’s combined with the DNA Loft cushioning for a great combination of cushioning with stability to help minimize strain to your ankles and knees.
+Common in many of Brook’s shoe designs, BioMoGo DNA, provides the Ghost 12’s superior cushioning.
+However, in the Ghost 12, it’s also combined with DNA Loft cushioning for a great combination of cushioning and stability that minimizes strain on your ankles and knees.

 Extra shock absorbers have been lined on the sole of the Ghost 12, to give you extra cushioning.
 This is great for being on your feet all day and will minimize tired legs.
 The upper mesh is very flexible, but provides a structured fit at the same time.